Bernardo's prison transfer report offers rare insights into killer's life behind bars | CBC News

 The report said Bernardo was considered an "inmate in danger" when he was first sent to the Kingston Penitentiary in 1995 and he was involuntarily segregated for 18 years until the prison closed.

-A heavily redacted annex of Bernardo's institutional chronology suggests he was the "victim" in a dozen incidents between 1995-2019.
+A heavily redacted annex of Bernardo's institutional chronology suggests he was the "victim" in a dozen incidents between 1995 and 2019.

 He was classified in prison as a "conformist."
 That means he's "been the victim of attempted and actual assaults but has not engaged in violence against other offenders or staff," the report said.

-Note: - This article has been corrected to reflect the fact that it was the Correctional Service of Canada, rather than the Privacy Commissioner, that greenlit the release of private information in this case.Jul 22, 2023 9:57 AM ET